 - custody, child welfare, immigration, and criminal cases

 - reputation and relationships in the community

-- Victim Recovery: Victims are more likely to continue to access advocacy and services if they trust their information is safe.
-When information a victim expects is private is shared with the batterer, their recovery can stall because they may be re-traumatized, or worse, his violence may escalate.
+- Survivor Recovery: Survivors are more likely to continue to access advocacy and services if they trust their information is safe.
+When information a survivor expects is private is shared with the batterer, their recovery can stall because they may be re-traumatized, or worse, his violence may escalate.

-Contact email@example.com a sample working agreement between community-based advocacy program and victim-witness services to clarify the distinct and important roles each program plays in the community.
+Contact us for a sample working agreement between the community-based advocacy program and victim-witness services to clarify the distinct and important roles each program plays in the community.